Quick overview

 What is land sales tax

-Land sales tax is an income tax that is paid on the earnings (profit) from the sale of land.
-However, it is not always paid.
+Land sales tax is a tax on income that is paid on the earnings (profit) on the sale of land.
+However, it is not always payable.
 In some cases, you may be exempt from land sales tax.

 Who pays land sales tax

-Income tax on the sale of land is payable by the seller unless they meet the conditions for exemption.
+The seller pays tax on the income from the sale of the land unless they meet the conditions for exemption.
 Taxable income arises if the difference between the sale price and the purchase price is positive, i.e. if the seller has made a profit on the sale.

 Who does not pay tax on the sale of land

 The Income Tax Act provides for several situations in which income from the sale of land is exempt from tax.
-Exemption is available in two cases:
+The exemption is available in two cases:

 Meeting the temporal test of possession